ga-wdi-exercises/checkpoint-07/README.md

 Describe the differences between Express and Rails as backend frameworks.

-Express is written runs on node.js and is written in javascript.
+Express is runs on node.js and is written in javascript.
 Rails is written in Ruby and uses embedded ruby files not html.
 Rails talks to ActiveRecord while Express talks to mongoose.

 ### Question #8